kai-niu/dimstore/README.md

 }
 ```

-2. The meta manager section configure the providers made available to manage feature meta data.
+2. The meta manager section configures the providers made available to manage feature metadata.
 The default meta_manager has to be chosen from the entities defined in this section.
-The supported meta data managers are:
+The supported metadata managers are:

    - Flat File
    - IBM Object Storage